To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Those additional channels are commonly implemented as rear speakers, which connect to the main soundbar either wirelessly or with cables.
 You do sometimes find “all-in-one” 5.0 and 5.1 soundbars where everything is housed within a single bar, but you can expect to pay a premium for one of those.

-READ NEXT: Save big with this month’s best soundbar deals
+READ NEXT: Best soundbar deals

 How important is power output for a budget soundbar?